sumup/sumup-android-tap-to-pay/README.md

 Each build type is associated with a specific environment to ensure proper separation of testing and live operations.

 ### Staging Environment
 - No real transactions are performed in the staging environment.
+- Only test cards are suitable for staging environment.
+Do not use real cards
 - Used for testing and development purposes.
-- Dev builds are deployed to the staging environment.

 ### Production Environment
 - Real transactions are performed in the production environment.
+- Only real cards are suitable for production environment.
+Do not use test cards
 - Used for live, customer-facing operations.
-- Live builds are deployed to the production environment.

 ### Overview of build types and associated environments